pl909/VLAGen/README.md

 ## Features

-* **Automated Data Generation:** Generates diverse robotic manipulation trajectories in simulation using OpenVLA.
+* **Automated Data Generation:** Generates diverse robotic manipulation trajectories in SIMPLER/SAPIEN simulation using OpenVLA.
 * **GPT-4V Trajectory Scoring:** Employs GPT-4V to score generated trajectories based on their success in completing the task.
 * **Magnitude-Based Filtering:** Filters out low-action trajectories to mitigate catastrophic idling behavior.
 * **Fine-tuning and Preference Optimization:** Supports both fine-tuning and preference optimization (using KTO) of OpenVLA using the generated data.
+KTO for reference: https://arxiv.org/abs/2402.01306
 * **SIMPLER Environment Integration:** Leverages the SIMPLER benchmark for real-to-sim evaluation and data generation.
 * **Scalable and Efficient:** Provides a scalable and efficient solution for training robotic models without relying on extensive human-collected datasets.